cap-js/docs/java/query-execution.md

 }
 ```

-Additionally to elements of type `Timestamp` and `UUID`, `@cds.java.version` supports all integral types `Uint8`, ... `Int64`.
+Additionally, to elements of type `Timestamp` and `UUID`, `@cds.java.version` supports all integral types `Uint8`, ... `Int64`.
 For timestamp, the value is set to `$now` upon update, for elements of type UUID a new UUID is generated, and for elements of integral type the value is incremented.

 Version elements can be used with an [ETag predicate](#etag-predicate) to programmatically check an expected ETag value.
-Moreover, if additionally annotated with `@odata.etag`, they can be for [conflict detection](../guides/providing-services#etag) in OData.
+Moreover, if additionally annotated with `@odata.etag`, they can be used for [conflict detection](../guides/providing-services#etag) in OData.

 ##### Expected Version from Data

-If the update data contains a value for a version element this values is used as the _expected_ value for the version.
-This allows to use version elements in programmatic flow conveniently:
+If the update data contains a value for a version element, this value is used as the _expected_ value for the version.
+This allows using version elements in a programmatic flow conveniently:

 ```java
 PersistenceService db = ...